j-wags/joint-demo/script.md

 This sets up a series of alchemical transformations between ligands which will be used to compute relative binding free energies with a minimum of computational cost.
 Based on our settings file, the Kartograph atom mapper is used and a minimal spanning network is generated.
-Sage is used for small molecule parameters, so AM1-BCC partial charges are used.
+Open Force Field's Sage model is used for small molecule parameters, so AM1-BCC partial charges are used.
 We can see some valuable information is logged.

 The main output of this command is a bunch of JSON files, each describing a particular transformation.
 There's also a